 Today, I’d like to review the HLA typing reports that we generate from every HLA sequencing run that we make.
 This is a standard report that’s generated with every sample within an HLA typing run.
 We’ll go through the different fields here and do a quick review of what they mean or how to interpret them.

 The second field shows the allele id within that group.
 The third field shows the identifier for synonymous DNA substitution, within the coding region.
-Then the fourth field shows DNA substitution in the non coding regions.
-I won’t go over any more detail on that.
-Like I said, we’ll have more information on the HLA nomenclature in a different screencast, but you can see for each HLA gene, it shows the 4-field typing for that allele.
-In some cases, you might only see three fields, even though we asked for four and that just means the typing algorithm could not get the fourth field resolved or display it and so it doesn’t show up here.
+Then the fourth field shows DNA substitution in the non-coding regions.
+I won’t go over any more detail on that, we’ll have more information on the HLA nomenclature in a different screencast, but you can see for each HLA gene, it shows the 4-field typing for that allele.
+In some cases, you might only see three fields, even though we asked for four.
+This just means the typing algorithm could not get the fourth field resolved or display it and so it doesn’t show up here.

-In some cases, like you see here for a DRB4 and DRB5, the typing algorithm apparently could not make a typing call for allele 2.
+In some cases, as you see here for a DRB4 and DRB5, the typing algorithm apparently could not make a typing call for allele 2.
 In that case, it just shows up being blank and then the CWD field is going to be blank corresponding to that allele.

-Finally, in this table we have the review status.
+Finally, in this table, we have the review status.
 Typically this will either say “Not reviewed”, which means that we just generated the report and delivered it to the client.
 There are two other levels – a first review and a second review level.
 Sometimes if it says that it has been reviewed at the first level, that simply means we did a quality control or QC check at the client’s request to look at the data to make sure that everything is fine.
 If it passes our QC tests it will show here as a “First review”.

 There are three columns – the “Major fields” (fields 1 and 2), the third field, and the fourth field.
-So, for example, if we go down here under the major field, the first one that’s listed as DRB5 shows a typing result of 01:01:01:01, but it also shows that in the second field it has an ambiguity between 01:40.
+If we go down here under the major field, the first one that is listed as DRB5 shows a typing result of 01:01:01:01, but it also shows that in the second field it has an ambiguity between 01:40.
 So it’s either calling it as 01:01 or 01:40 and it could not make an accurate typing call there, so it just calls as allele ambiguity.

-Similarly for the 4th field, it shows some 4th field ambiguity.
-For example, in HLA-A the typing was first shown as a 02:01:01:01, but it’s also shown as 02:01:01:16, so there’s an ambiguity in the 4th field.
+Similarly, for the 4th field, it shows some 4th field ambiguity.
+The HLA-A typing was first shown as a 02:01:01:01, but it’s also shown as 02:01:01:16, so there’s an ambiguity in the 4th field.
 Or it could be 02:01:01:31 or 02:01:01:50 – again, all fourth field ambiguities.
 It also includes the CWD status for each one of those in case you need to read that.